StartupsPoleEmploi/jepostule/README.md

 Python dependencies must be declared in `requirements/base.in`, `dev.in` or `prod.in`.
 After modifying these files, the requirements list must be recompiled:

     make compile-requirements

+### Application attachments

+A user can attach one or many files to his application (a resume, a cover letter, ...).
+They are stored in Kafka and deleted 30 days after their sending.
+For more details, see [`kafka/bin/create-topics.sh`](/kafka/bin/create-topics.sh).
+To know how to debug application attachments, [read this section](#debugging-attachments-from-job-applications).

 ## Administration